 AAA Editor Notes

-Colonial Complex, 157 W. Market St., is part of York County Heritage Trust and consists of restored 18th- and 19th-century buildings and a replica of York's colonial courthouse that are seen by a guided tour.
+Colonial Complex, 157 W. Market St., is part of York County History Center and consists of restored 18th- and 19th-century buildings and a replica of York's colonial courthouse that are seen by a guided tour.
 The 1741 half-timbered Golden Plough Tavern housed travelers passing through rural Pennsylvania.
 The stone circa 1751 General Horatio Gates House is the supposed site where the Marquis de Lafayette gave a toast, which prevented the overthrow of Gen. George Washington as head of the Continental Army.
 Gen. Gates was the hero of the Battle of Saratoga.

 The Colonial Court House is a reproduction of the one in which the Second Continental Congress voted to adopt the Articles of Confederation in 1777 during the Congress' 9-month term in York.